jonatansanchezmartin/Receke/README.md

 ## 🤝 Feedback and Contributions

 We'd love to hear your feedback and suggestions for further improvements.
-Feel free to contribute and join us in making backend development cleaner and faster!
+Feel free to contribute and join us in making fronted development cleaner and faster!